 The rumors are true.
 Most SGR stations are quite a distance from the CBDs.
 However, it is quite to crack it.
 To the Miritini sub station, find your way to the old train station in Mombasa town.
 It is found in town, and a tuktuk can easily get you there.
 From there, you’ll find minibuses that will get you to the train station at 100 shillings only.
 This is very convenient since there are no stops whatsoever, and you are dropped right where you should be.
 The buses are also there when the train arrives.
 There are those going to as far as Ukunda and Malindi.

-To the Nairobi one, go to the old train station by 7 a.m.
+To the Nairobi one, go to the old train station by 7 a.m for the morning train and noon for the afternoon one.
 A train will ferry you to Syokimau at 50 shillings only.
 You move from one platform to the other.
 It honestly can’t get better than that.

 Can you book the SGR in advance?